-DEREK RUn AN The London Free Press BEEN THERE: Louise Maxwell's disability prompted her to set up a website to aid others.
-GILLESPIE: Resource database on website From Page 81 So far, only about a dozen' people have registered with Maxwell's website.
-But the members, whose ages range from 19 to 74, are living with a variety of affiictibns, including multiple sclerosis, muscular dystrophy, Crohn's disease and impaire~sjQn The website also features links to various resources for the disabled.
-Maxwell concedes attitudes toward the disabled are changing - but there's still a way to go.
-"We're slowly getting rid of some of these little hangups we have," she says.
-"But sometimes even though dissometimes, even though disabled people can do quite a bit, they have a hard time meeting people."
-But as Maxwell has discovered with her husband, finding a like-minded and "differently abled" companion can make all the difference. , "If you're in a relationship, you're going to feel . better about yourself," she says.
+DEREK RUN AN The London Free Press BEEN THERE: Louise Maxwell's disability prompted her to set up a website to aid others.
+GILLESPIE: Resource database on website So far, only about a dozen' people have registered with •Maxwell's website.
+But the members, whose ages range from 19 to 74, are living with a variety of afflictions, including multiple sclerosis, muscular dystrophy, Crohn's disease dystrophy, Crohn's disease finding a like-minded and "differently abled" companion can make all the difference. , "If you're in a relationship, you're going to feel better about yourself," she says.
 "It just makes everything work a lot better." lan Gillespie's column appears Wednesday, Friday and Saturday.
-He can be reached at 667-4507; outside the London dialling area 1-800-265-4105, ext.
+He can be reached at 667- 4507; outside the London dialling area 1-800-265-4105, ext.
 4507.
-E-mail him at igillespie @lfpress.com
+E-mail him at igillespie@lfpress.com The website also features links to various resources for the disabled.
+Maxwell concedes attitudes toward the disabled are changing - but there's still a way to go.
+"We're slowly getting rid of some of these little hanglups we have," she says.
+"But sometimes, even though disabled people can do quite a bit, they have a hard time meeting people."
+But as Maxwell has dis- But as Maxwell has discovered with her husband,